 N.C.
-Retail Customer Class Public Staff Proposed in ¢/kWh
+Retail Customer Class Increment/(Decrement) in φ /kWh

 Residential 0.373

 Small General Service 0.198

 Medium General Service 0.218

 Large General Service 0.648

 Lighting 0.530

-The Commission concludes that the proposed EMF increment/(decrement) riders set forth by Public Staff witness Li are reasonable and appropriate for purposes of setting DEP's interim fuel cost rates in this proceeding.
+The Commission concludes that the proposed EMF increment/(decrement) riders set forth by Company witness Harrington are reasonable.

-The evidence supporting this Finding of Fact is contained in the direct testimony and exhibits of Company witness Harrington.
+The evidence supporting this finding of fact is contained in the direct testimony and exhibits of Company witness Harrington.

-Company witness Harrington testified that the coal inventory rider established in Ordering Paragraph 12 of the Commission's February 23, 2018 Order Accepting Stipulation, Deciding Contested Issue and Granting Partial Rate Increase in Docket No. E-2, Sub 1142 expired in October 2018 and was removed from billed rates on December 1, 2018, and that amounts collected through January 2019 further reduced the under-collected balance.
+Company witness Harrington testified that the coal inventory rider established in Ordering Paragraph 12 of the Commission's February 23, 2018 Order Accepting Stipulation, Deciding Contested Issue and Granting Partial Rate Increase in Docket No. E-2, Sub 1142 expired in October 2018 and was removed from billed rates on December 1, 2018, and that amounts collected through January 2019 further reduced the undercollected balance.
 Witness Harrington further testified that interest has been calculated on the under-collected balance through November 30, 2019 yielding the total under-collection as of \$257,250, which will be recovered over a 12-month period expiring on and after November 30, 2020.
 This amount is included in EMF balances previously addressed and quantified.